Buying a washing machine

 - Steam programmes allow you to refresh creased dry clothes or remove odours without doing a full wash

-- Variable temperature control, so you can opt to select a lower temperature to save energy.
-(You can't inadvertently select too high a temperature for that programme)
+- Variable temperature control lets you opt to select a lower temperature to save energy – so you can't inadvertently select too high a temperature

-- Economy settings which will automatically reduce the washing temperature
+- Economy settings allow you to automatically reduce the washing temperature

-- Extra rinse facility, which is useful in soft water areas or if anyone in the household has particularly sensitive skin
+- Extra rinse facility is really useful in soft water areas or if anyone in the household has particularly sensitive skin

 If you're using a tumble dryer too, choose a machine with a good high spin speed as it's more economical to extract water from spinning than from tumble drying.

-Top of the range machines will have a long spin cycle for cottons for more efficient water extraction, and an interval spin for synthetics to reduce creasing.
+Top of the range machines will have a long spin cycle for cottons for more efficient water extraction – plus, an interval spin for synthetics to reduce creasing.

 Smart washing machines